HistoriaOffical/docs/masternodes/setup-cdmn.rst

 no way to update your masternode registation.
 You will have to move your masternode coins, and start and register a new masternode.

-Download the Historia Masternode Upgrade script
+Option 1: Download the Historia Masternode Upgrade script
 ---------------------------------------------------
 Login to your VPS and clone the git repository, and run the setup script::